 Hidatsa Man by Edward Curtis

-Racine #7 (available here): Muted colors were rare for Racine.
+Racine #7 (retired): Muted colors were rare for Racine.
 The original blanket was woven for Racine Woolen Mills by Shuler & Benninghofen.

 Racine #5 (retired): Banded Diamonds